mattering-press/Hear-Here-Spatial-Practices/essays/freyja_perkins.md

 The story of our encounter begins when I came up from the archives one day to the welcome desk, and Freyja, you started sharing what you've been finding in a cupboard up here in the welcome desk.

+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/POD03_braille_guidebook_cover.jpg right caption="The cover of a hardback braille guidebook used in the 1980’s at Coventry Cathedral" alt="The cover of a hardback braille guidebook used in the 1980’s at Coventry Cathedral"

 **FREYJA PERKINS**: Probably one of the biggest finds in this treasure trove was this gorgeous mahogany red book, which, as soon as I plucked it out of the dusty cupboard, I noticed had black tape on the side with braille reliefs coming out of it.
 I knew it must be something quite special.
 Upon opening it, I realised the entire thing was a braille book.
 At the time, I had no idea what the actual contents of the book were.

 Going through the pages, I did see some relief illustrations of the Cathedral nave and several other depictions around the Cathedral itself, including artworks like the _Crown of Thorns_, which is exposed right at the back in the Chapel of Gethsemane.
 It wasn't until I reached the back of the book that I found a full visual guide, all written in English— a transcript of a guide to Coventry Cathedral _\[flipping through the pages\]_.
 I realised that this was something quite special.